ojhavk/ojhavk.github.io/oresearch.md

 <!-- <sub>[Research Supervision](#research-supervision)</sub> -->

 _Trustworthy Artificial Intelligence_.
 I work on Deep Learning and Machine Learning.
-My primary research goals are to work on Deep Neural Networks towards the Security, Explainability, and Trustworthiness of AI.
+My primary research goals are to work on Deep Neural Networks towards the Security, Explainability, and Trustworthiness of AI.<br>
 _Artificial Intelligence for Science Engineering Applications_.
 I work on Artificial Intelligence Algorithms to solve complex Engineering and Science problems.
 For example, I have collaborated with researchers from various disciplines, including Engineering, Climate Science, Hydrology, Environmental Science,  and Biology, to innovate and apply AI in solving problems across these fields.